NigelBreslaw/guardian-ghost/mono/docs/starlight/src/content/docs/guides/ci.md

 The CI is powered by [Dependabot](https://github.com/dependabot) is enabled on the repo and runs everyday.
 In general the number of dependencies is kept as low as possible.
 However the aim is to only have items updated on a weekly basis.

-[Sonarqube](https://sonarcloud.io/organizations/nigelbreslaw/projects) offers a free tier for public projects and runs as a quality gate on every PR.

 ### Oracle Cloud VM setup
 Oracle Cloud's free tier is used to host a linux VM running a [Turborepo](https://turbo.build) remote cache.
 The VM is simply configured to use the free AMD x64 instance and the Ubuntu 22.10 image.
 I did try the Oracle Linux image and found it to be slow and unreliable.
 The VM would often get stuck.